JetBrains/kotlin-web-site/docs/topics/extensions.md

 parameter `s`, which is the `Shape` class.

-If a class has a member function, and an extension function is defined which has the same receiver type, the same name, and is applicable to given arguments, the _member always wins_.
+If a class has a member function, and an extension function is defined which has the same receiver type, the same name, both visible to caller, and is applicable to given arguments, the _member always wins_, if the member function is not visible to caller, then the enxtension function is called.
 For example:

 ```kotlin